RajeshGajengi/terraform-eks-multi-env-infra/README.md

 This Terraform project provisions a complete Amazon EKS cluster on AWS using modular infrastructure.
 It includes a custom VPC, subnets, EKS cluster, and managed node groups.
 The project is environment-aware (e.g., dev, prod).

+## 📌 Overview

+This project automates the provisioning of a fully functional **Kubernetes cluster on AWS Elastic Kubernetes Service (EKS)** using **Terraform** with a **modular and reusable architecture**.
+It supports isolated **development**, **staging**, and **production** environments through parameterized configurations.

+## 🧱 Features

+- ✅ Modular Terraform codebase (VPC, Subnets, EKS Cluster, Node Groups)
+- ✅ Multi-environment support (`dev`, `staging`, `prod`)
+- ✅ Automated provisioning of:
+  - Custom VPC with public/private subnets
+  - Internet Gateway & NAT Gateway
+  - EKS cluster with managed node groups
+- ✅ IAM roles and policies for EKS and EC2
+- ✅ Remote state configuration ready (e.g., S3 + DynamoDB)
+- ✅ Easily extendable for CI/CD and monitoring

 ## 📁 Project Structure